 - optional: red food coloring

-- Stir together powdered sugar, vanilla and milk (use 1 tablespoon of milk at a time until mixture is pourable).
+Stir together powdered sugar, vanilla and milk (use 1 tablespoon of milk at a time until mixture can be drizzled).
 Drizzle glaze over bread twists.
 (Optional: divide the glaze between two bowls and mix a drop or two of red food coloring into one of the bowls for the pink and white striped look you see in the pictures.)
 Serve warm.